 - Both the Non-Resident Indians and the Persons of Indian Origin can thus apply for home loans.

-- While the salaried people need to have spent a minimum of one year in an employment abroad.
+- While the salaried people need to have spent a minimum of one year in employment abroad.

 - The businessmen or the self-employed are eligible only after three years of their employment.

 - Furthermore, the self-employed might thus find themselves in a difficult situation in battling the stricter rules and the challenges.

 - For example, The PIO and OCI may thus not be allowed to buy the plots and commercial properties but those who are classified as NRIs can.
 Certain jobs may thus also be treated differently.

 Age to apply for a home loan

-- It is easy to apply for home loan.
+- It is easy to apply for a home loan.
 Any person who is above the age of 21 can apply for a home loan.